 Three more days.
 That’s all I had left until I was off to the place of eternal spring.
 And who knows what I’d find there, or how my experiences there would change me?
 I was sure it could only be for the good, and I eagerly awaited the future to unfold.

 I could tell the shuttle was nearing our homes when the familiar vision of my dad’s enormous factories brought my attention back from my internal world.
 The windowless buildings hid the inner workings of the factory from view.
-These magnificent structures housed a huge portion of what made the twenty-sixth century so wonderful.
-Inside, an army of workers went about their daily tasks, like ants scurrying around in an apparently hectic manner, yet every motion so structured and purposeful.
+These magnificent structures housed a huge portion of what made the thirty-first century so wonderful.
+Inside, an army of workers went about their daily tasks, like ants scurrying around in an seemingly hectic manner, yet every motion of theirs was so structured and purposeful.

-Today’s technology allowed for the creation of a workforce that was self-sufficient, intelligent, and expendable.
+Today’s technology allowed for the creation of a workforce which was self-sufficient, intelligent, self-replicating, and expendable.
 While some past generations had attempted to program robots to do society’s work, they just couldn’t compete with organics.
-While robots could be made from resilient materials, and while they could run for an eternity, they didn’t have the intelligence and versatility to adjust to changes or envision outcomes.
-They simply gathered data and responded to it within the parameters programmed within them.
+Sure, robots could be made from resilient materials and they could run for an eternity, they didn’t have the intelligence and versatility to adjust to changes or envision outcomes.
+They simply gathered data and responded to it within the parameters programmed in their circuitry.

 Organics, on the other hand, functioned at a much higher level in many ways.
-While much less resilient physically, meaning they were unable to withstand the most extreme conditions for long periods of time, their ingenuity and ability to self-replicate made up for that one detriment.
-Organics were a brilliant solution to what used to be the long standing problem of producing a workforce and supplying the world with the basics of energy and food.
-Now, society could live worry free of the monotony of simple survival, to focus on the larger issues and fuller pleasures of life – like colonizing and traversing the galaxy.
+While they were much less physically resilient, meaning they were unable to withstand the most extreme conditions for long periods of time, their ingenuity and ability to self-replicate made up for that one detriment.
+Organics were a brilliant solution to what used to be the long-standing problem of producing a workforce and supplying the world with the basics of energy and food.
+Now, society could live worry free of the monotony that was simple survival, to focus on the larger issues and the fuller pleasures of life – like exploring, colonizing, and enjoying the galaxy.

-When the shuttle docked at my home, I stepped into my living room and waved goodbye to Tyler and Jake.
+When the shuttle docked at my home, I stepped into my living room and waved goodbye to Leo and Bodhi.
 Revived in my excitement, I took the chute up to the second floor of the house to talk to daddy.
-I wanted to finalize all the details and talk to him about my decision to go to Ardua.
-When I couldn’t find him after a minute of searching the house, I enlisted the aid of Atticus, the artificial personality living just outside my head, in my glasses.
+I wanted to finalize all the details and let him know about my decision to go to Ardua.
+When I couldn’t find him after a minute of searching the house, I enlisted the aid of Atticus, the artificial personality living just outside my head, in my specs.
 “Atticus, where’s daddy?”

-Atticus was at attention in the blink of an eye, following up his visual assistance on my lenses with a verbal, “he is at the factory, my dear.”
+Atticus was at attention in the blink of an eye, indicating a location on a transparent map on my specs where my father could be found.
+He followed up his visual assistance on my lenses with a verbal, “your father is currently at the skywire factory.”

 I loved Atticus.
-It was almost as if he was a good friend, or even a part of our family.
+It was almost as if he were a good friend, or even a part of our family.
 While he was my personalized artificial intelligence, the rest of the family liked him too.
-That was a pretty important thing when it came to AI.
-Since each AI had access to everyone on a user’s network, everyone had to deal with other AIs at some point.
-They could be the source of warmth and humor that brought a family closer, or they could be the bane of a family’s existence.
+Likeability an important thing when it came to AI.
+Since each AI had access to everyone with permissions on a user’s network, a family had to deal with other AIs at some point.
+They could be the source of warmth and humor that brought a family closer, or they could be a thorn in one’s side which made one want to avoid them, and their user, if at all possible.